idprassides/DataCamp-Take-Home-Test/TrackProposal.md

 - Learn to distinguish the differences behind M and DAX, and how each is utilised
 - Learn how to optimise data transformation processes in Power Query through the application of M Language

+_Course Prerequiste: Some knowledge of DAX and Power Query will help the learner gain the most out of this course._

 #### _5. Data Visualisation In Power BI (existing)_

 #### 6. Case Study: KPI Reporting in Power BI (proposed)
 **Marketing Description:**
 It is time to apply your Power BI skills to a real-world project!
 Key Performance Indicators (KPIs) are important to any business department, as they help measure how effectively a department is reaching its objectives.
 In this Power BI case study, you’ll investigate a dataset from an example car dealership company called AutoWheels.
 You will be introduced to the KPIs of the sales department, and you will help the company figure out how they are performing and if they are meeting their targets.
-You will find ways to visualisation the data to share your insights, while ensuring the reporting is interactive and can be viewed through different Power BI platforms.
+Finally, you will find ways to visualisation the data to share your insights, while ensuring the reporting is interactive and can be viewed through different Power BI platforms.
 Learning Objectives
-- Learn to understand a business reporting need and analyse the provided data to summarise the key components of a KPI report
+- Learn to understand a business reporting need and analyse the provided data in order to create a KPI report
 - Learn to apply your Power BI skills to bring to life the data and develop a compelling analytical story
 - Learn to compile output that can be viewed on different Power BI platforms, suitable for all types of business audiences

+_Course Prerequiste: A good understanding of Power BI will help the learner gain the most out of this course._